 Novelist and du Bois protege Jessi Redmond Fauset’s 1924 novel There Is Confusion explored the idea of Black Americans finding a cultural identity in a white-dominated Manhattan.
 Fauset was literary editor of the NAACP magazine The Crisis and developed a magazine for Black children with Du Bois.

 The debut event of Fauset’s novel was engineered for a larger purpose by sociologist Charles Spurgeon Johnson, who was integral in shaping the Harlem literary scene.
 Johnson used the novel’s debut party to organize resources to create Opportunity, the National Urban League magazine he founded and edited, a success that bolstered writers like Langston Hughes.

 Hughes was at that party along with other promising Black writers and editors, as well as powerful white New York publishing figures.
 Soon many writers found their work appearing in mainstream magazines like Harper’s.

 Zora Neale Hurston

-Anthropologist and folklorist Zora Neal Hurston courted controversy through her involvement with a publication called FIRE!!
+Anthropologist and folklorist Zora Neale Hurston courted controversy through her involvement with a publication called FIRE!!

 Helmed by white author and Harlem writers’ patron Carl Van Vechten and filled with works from prolific Black writers including Langston Hughes, Zora Neale Hurston and Aaron Douglas, the magazine exoticized the lives of Harlem residents.
 Van Vechten’s previous fiction stirred up interest among whites to visit Harlem and take advantage of the cultural and nightlife there.

 Though Van Vechten’s work was condemned by older luminaries like DuBois, it was embraced by Hurston, Hughes and others.